Nekroze/codeforthought/chapter/playground.rst

    0.025

-Great so we have written some simple, but boring, mathematical expressions in python!
+Great so we have written some simple, but boring, mathematical expressions in :term:`Python`!
 But the last two examples are a bit different.
 First, if you didn't guess already, the symbol for multiplication in programming is the asterisk (`*`) character and division is the forward slash (`/`) character.
 But the last two examples are almost exactly the same except for the parenthesis around the